• Skip to main content

 • In a small bowl, toss the chopped cherries and chocolate chips with 2 tablespoons of flour.

-• Gently fold the flour-tossed cherries and chocolate chips into the cake batter, and pour the batter into a prepared bundt pan which has been liberally sprayed with baking spray.
+• Gently fold the flour-tossed cherries and chocolate chips into the cake batter, and pour the batter into a prepared Bundt pan which has been liberally sprayed with baking spray.

 • Bake in a preheated oven for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.